SingleStepTests/sh4/README.md

 This repository hosts a bunch of tests for an SH4 CPU emulator.
 It was generated using Reicast's CPU interpreter, using the branch raddad_testgen on https://github.com/ncarrillo/reicast .

 This only tests the basic functionality of all the valid SH4 encodings, minus PREF, MACL, and MACH, since the test format only supports one read or write per instruction (aside from instruction fetches).
-Enough to get you through the BIOS and into some games, at least.
+Having a CPU that passes these is enough to get you through the BIOS and into some games, at least.
+Any bugs present in Reicast will be reproduced in this test, and differences from my Mac M2 FPU and yours will show up too.

 You must run transcode_json.py after pulling the tests.
 This will translate the .json.bin format into .json format to easily work with.
 If you wish to use the binary representation, the .py file should document it fairly clearly.